Griha Pravesh (1979 film): Soundtrack

+The film features numerous songs, some of whom had been used in Bhattacharjee's old films.
+The songs used in the film are "Boliye Surili Boliyaan”, a duet by Bhupinder Singh and Sulakshana Pandit, Zindagi Phoolon Ki Nahi” by Bhupinder, Pehchaan To Thi Pehchana Nahi” by Chandrani Mukherjee, Logon Ke Ghar Mein Rehta Hai” and “Machal Ke Jab Bhi Aankhon Mein by Bhupender and "Aap Agar Aap Na Hote" by Sulakshana.
+The music was composed by Kanu Roy and lyrics were written by Gulzar.

 Reception

 Sumit Mitra of India Today said, "Normally, for a good director, the story comes first and the style follows.
 The craft is determined by the characters and the attitudes inherent in the script.
 But it is the other way round with Basu".